isabella232/advertising-cloud.en/help/user-guide/measurement/nielsen-ocr-reporting.md

 * Italy
 * Australia

-For all other countries, TubeMogul offers its own demographic reporting.
+For all other countries, Advertising Cloud DSP  offers its own demographic reporting.

-**Things to Keep in Mind
+>[!NOTE]
-**
+>

-* Once this is activated, reporting is updated at 2pm EST daily (with a 5000 impression delivery minimum)
+>* Once this is activated, reporting is updated at 2pm EST daily (with a 5000 impression delivery minimum).
-* Audience metrics are available for the Top 30 DMAs only at a campaign level (US campaigns only)
+>* Audience metrics are available for the Top 30 DMAs only at a campaign level (US campaigns only).
-* Nielsen Reporting in the TubeMogul platform is only available for the entire duration of the campaign
+>* Nielsen reporting is only available for the entire duration of the campaign.

-**FAQs**
+## FAQs

 * How do i increase my on-target %?